 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-The Amalfi Coast cities have been a popular destination for thousands of travelers, attracted to the towns along the coastline not only for the breathtaking postcard views but for their rich cultural significance.
+The Amalfi Coast cities have been a popular destination for thousands of travellers, attracted to the towns along the coastline not only for the breathtaking postcard views but for their rich cultural significance.
 From the first day, you’ll find no shortage of things to do in Amalfi Coast.

 Naples (or Napoli)

 Ditch the car.
-The traffic in Naples is dreadful, so save yourself from the imminent road rage and choose to explore on foot.
+The traffic in Naples is dreadful.
+So, save yourself from the imminent road rage and choose to explore on foot.

 Start at the historic centre, a UNESCO World Heritage Site that boasts over 400 historical and monumental churches.
 Naples is a vibrant city that has retained a lot of its original culture within the historic centre.
-Explore every street with curiosity, an open mind, and attention to detail, and you’ll be amazed by the accurate reflection of Naples character in the graffiti art lining the streets.
+Explore every street with curiosity, an open mind, and attention to detail, and you’ll be amazed by the accurate reflection of Naples’s character in the graffiti art lining the streets.